bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-updates-stratum-v2.md

 Murch: 00:20:44

 Essentially what this does is, so for on-chain transactions we have hardware signers or hardware wallets.
-And what VLS allows you to do is to essentially have a hardware signer for Lightning, which was notoriously difficult before because Lightning has so much more state and different things it needs to do.
+What VLS allows you to do is to essentially have a hardware signer for Lightning, which was notoriously difficult before because Lightning has so much more state and different things it needs to do.
 It's not just a small transaction that you sign.

 Steve: 00:21:05